Grooming for self-growth

 Beyond beauty and hygiene: Polishing your net worth

-It's no secret that overweight or obese women are often paid less than their thinner colleagues, while men face little or no such discrimination.
+Based on a report from The Economist, it appears that overweight or obese women are often paid less than their thinner colleagues, while men face little or no such discrimination.

 This pressure can be overwhelming and difficult to ignore. but it is important to remember that our bodies are not the only aspect of our lives that are constantly evolving.